 The present church building was completed in 1915.
 It was designed by Emmanuel L. Masqueray, a native French architect, whose ecclesiastical projects include St. Paul’s Church on the Hill, and the Cathedral of St. Paul.
 Bethlehem Evangelical Lutheran Church is listed in the 1964 edition of “Historic St. Paul Buildings.”
 The Parish house adjoining the church was completed in 1957.
 Both East St. Paul Lutheran School (ESPL) and Lutheran High School were formed at Bethlehem.
 East St. Paul Lutheran School was located at Eastern Heights Lutheran Church, Our Saviour Lutheran Church, and Bethlehem Lutheran Church.
 The East St Paul Lutheran School closed in 2009.
 Lutheran High School is now Concordia Academy and is located in Roseville, MN.
 The Parish house has been the home for all educational activities since 1959 and also houses the Bethlehem church offices.

 Bethlehem Lutheran Church has a long history of dedicated pastors that have served both the congregation and community.
 The Reverend Robert H. Krueger, served the longest (1981 – 2010).
 He loved teaching the New Member classes in the fall and spring.
 The Rev Douglas Wanderer served Bethlehem Lutheran Church as Pastor until his retirement in Summer of 2022.
-Rev. Peter Preuss currently serves as vacancy pastor.
+Currently serving as Pastor is Rev. Scot Missling, since July 2023.

 Come and joins us in worship and Bible study.